AshrafSAlalaqmeh/Task_Development/README.md

 ## 🎈 Usage <a name="usage"></a>

-- You have a page with several products that you can add, modify, and delete
+- You have a page with several products that you can add, modify, delete and filter